stavdavis/politismart/readme.md

 ### About PolitiSmart

+Our two-party political system is broken, since it bundles too many issues into just two buckets.
+What if you're pro-choice but also anti gun-control?
+What if your pro-LGBTQ rights but also don't believe in clean energy?
+There actually are lawmakers that match those profiles.
+PolitiSmart helps you find them.

 PoltiSmart is an tool for individuals who want to make political contributions according to a set of causes they care about.
-For example, if you support LGBTQ rights and also are pro-life - it will help you find the lawmakers that fit that profile (there are 4 senators who match that profile, as of Jan 2018).
 It also sorts the matching lawmakers according to their re-election risk, so that you know where your contribution will make the most impact.

 The current version has five preference options: Gun control, pro-life/choice, LGBTQ rights, Clean energy and small government - each with "support", "oppose" or "neutral" options.
 The current version has 100 US senators in its database.